 Refrigerators support the growth of mold because they are damp, cold, and dark whenever closed.
 If you have mold in the refrigerator, it will destroy your food, cause a rancid odor, and soil the chambers.

 In addition, mold can cause serious health hazards if you inhale or touch them.
 Why?
 They produce toxic compounds known as mycotoxins.

 One of the common sources of mold is moldy food itself.
 When the food is rotting in the refrigerator, it is inevitable to prevent the mold from forming and spreading to other surfaces through air circulation.

 Foods such as hard salami and cheese naturally produce mold, which is likely to spread to other surfaces.
 To prevent mold growth, you must clean the fridge carefully.
 To prevent the re-formation of mold, you must reduce the humidity level in the refrigerator and ensure that water pipes do not leak.

 Extremely high humidity and the accumulation of water in the refrigerator can promote mold growth.

-What does one need to clean a moldy fridge?
+What does one need for cleaning a moldy fridge?

-You don’t need a lot of exceptional products to clean a moldy fridge.
+You don’t need a lot of exceptional products to clean mold inside the refrigerator.
 However, there are several items that will help streamline the process.